Table of Contents

 7. Chichén Itzá

 A Mayan metropolis in Mexico is called Chichen Itza.
 It is located on the Yucatán Peninsula, which had great prosperity in the ninth and tenth centuries A.D.
-The mythological great cities, or Tollans, that are mentioned in later Mesoamerican literature are also thought to include Chichen Itza.
-The city’s ruins contain religious structures from the Maya Civilization, like as the Temple of Kukulkán, which has 365 steps, one for each day of the Haab solar calendar.
+The mythological great cities, or Tollans, mentioned in later Mesoamerican literature are also thought to include Chichen Itza.
+The city’s ruins contain religious structures from the Maya Civilization, such as the Temple of Kukulkán, which has 365 steps, one for each day of the Haab solar calendar.

-Chichén Itzá |
+Chichén Itzá | |

 Situated in | Yucatán |